omnilaboratory/obd/docs/Architecture.md

 ### Users MUST know:
 1. Only public channel will seek payment path from its tracker.
-And tracker is only able collect public channel infomations.
+And tracker is only able collect public channel informations.

 2. Private channel is invisible to the network, only the owner has the state information.

-3. OBD has an option to encrypt messages when uses tracker as a relayer, in which case, before the two parties formally sending the information, they need to exchange a private key for encryption.
-The process is the same as for HTTPS protocol.
+3. OBD has an option to encrypt messages when uses tracker as a message relayer, in which case, before the two parties formally sending the information, they need to exchange a private key for encryption.
+The process is the same to HTTPS protocol.

 4. DO NOT use the tracker recommended by your counterparty.